-- Having defined the PowerBalls (preferably with a wall mount or projected explanation that is available throughout for group use—see prior post), label each cell with either a high, low, or moderate PowerBall symbol, indicating the extent to which the option supports the target.
+- Having defined the PowerBalls (preferably with a wall mount or projected legend that is available throughout for group reference), label each cell with either a high, low, or moderate PowerBall symbol, indicating the extent to which the option supports the target.

 - After completing the grid, ask the group to confirm completeness.
 Add anything missing or modify as required (eg, change or calibrate an option).

 Note: The solid balls indicate high, the empty circles indicate low, and the half-filled balls indicate moderate.

 Let us know what you think by commenting below.
 For additional methodology and team-based meeting support for your change initiatives, refer to “Change or Die, a Business Process Improvement Manual” for much of the support you might need to lead more effective groups, teams, and meetings.

 Become Part of the Solution—Improve Your Facilitation and Methodology Skills

 The FAST curriculum on Professional Facilitation Skills details the responsibilities and dynamics of an effective facilitator and methodologist.
 Remember, nobody is smarter than everybody, so consult your FAST Facilitator Reference Manual or attend a FAST professional facilitative leadership-training workshop offered around the world (see MG Rush for a current schedule — an excellent way to earn 40 PDUs from PMI, CDUs from IIBA, or CEUs).